 • The Australian weather, that is:

-– Whereby my hot water cylinder is situated OUTSIDE as the ambient temperature never gets to freezing point.
+– Whereby my hot water tank is situated OUTSIDE my house as the ambient temperature in my neighbourhood never gets to freezing point.

 – Whereby Brisbane winter days can have the same temperature as London summer days.

 • Whilst Britain has some glorious scenery, the landscapes in Australia can be breathtaking.

 Of course, economic pull factors were vital to our decision-making.
 The economic prospects and opportunities to use my skillset in Australia were many and various and, put together, they were compelling.
 I maintained my self-employment here for almost twenty years and retired aged 70 because I could.